The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Oklahoma, with its heartland charm, offers some of the most affordable housing markets in the United States.
 The median home price here is approximately $183,733, which is significantly lower than the national average.
 For renters, a studio apartment costs about $659 per month, making it an affordable option for many residents.

 The state’s cost of living index is 86.4, making it 13.6% lower than the national average.
 This affordability is evident in daily life, with grocery costs having a living index of 95.4 and healthcare costs at 95.2.
 Additionally, the utilities cost index in Oklahoma is 97.3, suggesting that utility costs are quite manageable.
+Oklahoma's economic stability contributes to its overall affordability.

 Oklahoma provides financial relief to retirees by not taxing Social Security benefits.
 With an average annual living expense of around $38,650, Oklahoma provides a cost-effective living environment that appeals to individuals and families alike.